-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 “When you get the public sector aligned, it becomes much easier to go to the private sector and say, ‘Join us,’” said Cathryn Vassell, who runs Atlanta’s continuum.

 Getting businesses squarely behind solutions to homelessness, beyond their usual token contributions, is clearly a challenge in other places.
 In 2020, city councilors in Seattle approved a tax on businesses to support homeless housing.
 But the councilors rescinded the tax less than a month later in the face of opposition from big employers, including Amazon, which temporarily halted construction of a downtown tower in protest.
 Corporate leaders explained that they did not trust the city to spend the money effectively.

 As a consequence of Houston’s more united front, city officials were able to channel private money and federal emergency relief dollars in the wake of Hurricane Harvey, in 2017, to help supercharge the housing of unhoused Houstonians.
 And now COVID-19 money, which other cities have spent on temporary shelters and hotel rooms, is paying the rent for thousands of apartments for the continuum’s homeless clients.

-A Reprieve, and the Clock Starts Ticking
+A reprieve, and the clock starts ticking

 The apartment to which outreach workers drove Terri Harris from the underpass in July was in a low-rise, garden-style development from the 1980s.
 Brenda Salinas, a case manager from a service provider called Baker Ripley, helped Harris sign a lease in the front office and walked her to a ground-floor one-bedroom with a red front door.
 Salinas then captured a video of Harris, in flip-flops and a blue tank top, taking a couple of deep breaths, rising excitedly onto her tiptoes and turning the key.

 Just a week earlier, the outreach team had found Harris in her tent under the highway.
 Now, as if by magic, here she was, shellshocked after five years on the streets.
 Opening the apartment’s door revealed an empty, white-walled living room with a tidy galley kitchen, which the outreach workers began to stock with basic supplies.

 The coalition would send furniture and other household items in a few days.

 Harris pulled open one kitchen drawer, then another.
 Her expression recalled Tom Hanks’ character in “Cast Away,” when he is finally back home, staring with disbelief at the simple sight of ice in a glass.
 The walk-in closet in the bedroom was bigger and nicer than any place Harris had lived with her daughter, Blesit.
 Harris hugged the caseworkers.
 Then she collapsed onto the carpet and wept.

 Those who receive the highest scores on Houston’s index — the chronically homeless — become eligible for what is known as permanent supportive housing.
 “Supportive” means that, in addition to receiving housing, the person is given money for rent, utilities, bus fare and other necessities, and is assigned a case manager who helps with access to employment programs, psychiatric and substance abuse treatment.

-That housing first gets people off the street is undisputed.
+That “housing first” gets people off the street is undisputed.
 Critics do question whether it does a better job than programs mandating substance-abuse treatment or other behavioral interventions at improving the long-term health of chronically homeless individuals.
 Some skeptics argue that, in a universe of limited resources like vouchers, prioritizing the most challenging cases can disadvantage housing-insecure families, those in substandard housing and others who need help.
 But these arguments miss the point of housing first, proponents respond.

 “The homeless guy on your doorstep who spits on you when you leave your house and is always spouting from Revelations may be the least sympathetic character in the world, so you may not like the idea of paying to house him,” Parker, the former mayor, says.
 “But you can’t complain about him being on the street and also complain about getting him off it.”